PHOTO GALLERY | Penn State football | No. 14 Nittany Lions' defense overwhelms Maryland in 30-0 triumph

-Former Terrapin-turned-Nittany Lion defensive end Chop Robinson registered two sacks against his former teammate, quarterback Taulia Tagovailoa.
-Zane Durant, Abdul Carter, Adisa Isaac and Amin Vanover posted sacks during the contest.
+Former Maryland-turned-Penn State defensive end Demeioun “Chop” Robinson registered two sacks on his former teammate, quarterback Taulia Tagovailoa.
+Defensive tackle Zane Durant posted his first collegiate sack, while defensive ends Adisa Isaac and Amin Vanover, linebacker Abdul Carter and safety Ji’Ayir Brown each recorded sacks against the Terrapins.

-Penn State’s defense has now tallied 13 sacks in its past two games.
-The Nittany Lions netted six sacks in last week’s win at Indiana.
+Penn State’s defense has now tallied 13 sacks in its past two games, and it will carry 30 into its two remaining regular-season contests.

+“We have 13 different players with a sack right now,” Franklin said.
+“Back-to-back games with six sacks or more hasn’t happened since 2007.
+On top of that, no sacks on offense.”

 After muddling through an ineffective first half, Maryland’s offense didn’t fare any better in the second.
-The Terrapins punted three more times during the third and fourth quarters, and Penn State’s defense forced two turnovers on downs.
+The Terrapins punted three more times during the third and fourth quarters, and Penn State’s defense forced two more turnovers on downs.
+The Terrapins’ best drive of the second half, their final of the contest, spanned 38 yards.

-Tagovailoa passed for 74 yards and completed just 11 of his 22 attempts.
-Maryland running back Roman Hemby rushed for 68 yards on 13 carries.
+Tagovailoa, who averaged 259.8 passing yards per game this season, was limited to a mere 74 passing yards, his second-lowest output of the season.
+He completed 11 of 22 passes.

 Penn State running backs shouldered the load for the Nittany Lions on offense.

-Freshman Nicholas Singleton received the start at running back this week and scored on a pair of fourth-down runs to up his touchdown total this season to 10.
+Freshman Nicholas Singleton received the start at running back and scored on a pair of fourth-down runs to up his touchdown total this season to 10.

-Singleton’s first score came from 45 yards out with 1:45 to play in the first quarter.
-His second electrified the home crowd as he ran 27 yards into the end zone, carrying a Maryland defender on his back as he crossed the goal line with 7:46 left in the first half.
+Singleton’s first touchdown run came from 45 yards out with 1:45 to play in the first quarter.
+His second score electrified the home crowd as he ran 27 yards into the end zone, carrying a Maryland defender on his back as he crossed the goal line with 7:46 remaining in the first half.

-Fellow freshman running back Kaytron Allen finished with 73 rushing yards on 16 carries.
+Fellow freshman running back Kaytron Allen finished with 73 rushing yards on 16 carries a week after earning accolades as Big Ten Freshman of the Week for his three-touchdown outing at Indiana.

-The Nittany Lions finished with 249 rushing yards.
-Penn State’s offense accumulated 413 yards.
+The Nittany Lions finished with 249 rushing yards and accumulated 413 total yards.

+“We take a lot of pride in our running backs doing their thing and making big plays,” Penn State tight end Theo Johnson said.
+“We feel a lot of pride when we see them getting into the end zone.
+We’re juiced up.
+It’s really great to see those young guys going out there and making a lot of big plays.”

 The Nittany Lions secondary played without starting cornerback Joey Porter Jr., who is tied for the FBS lead in pass breakups with 11.
 Cornerback Kalen King paced the unit with two breakups in Porter’s absence.